Frank Shines: AI-Powered Digital Transformation Grounded in People-Focused Lean Six Sigma; Author, Speaker, Military Veteran

 - Forrest Breyfogle.
 Long time friend and fellow ex-IBMer.
 Forrest is one of the leading authorities on Lean Six Sigma, Smarter Solutions

 - Dr. Kevin Davis.
-Professor at US Air Force Academy, Frank’s Academic Advisor while at USAFA
+Professor at US Air Force Academy, Frank’s Academic Advisor and commissioning officer while at USAFA

 - Dr. Daniel Denison.
-Countless Successes with Organizational Change Management using the Denison Culture Survey and Action Plans.
-The most practical approach to people change and culture — ties cultural attributes to top and bottom line results.
+Countless successes with Organizational Change Management using the Denison Culture Survey and Action Plans.
+The most practical approach to people change and culture — Denison ties cultural attributes to top and bottom line results.

 - Umer Qureshi.
 Tech Advisor on Web, SEO, Mobile, RPA.
 Frank is mentoring Umer on Lean Six Sigma and machine learning.